mendhak/waveshare-epaper-display/README.md

 The script will prompt you to visit a URL in your browser, then it will sit there and wait.
 The URL will look like `https://accounts.google.com/o/...` and will be very long.

 Follow that URL in a browser window, you'll need to log in and choose your Google account.
-Click continue on the "Make sure you trust Mendhak Waveshare Epaper Display" screen, and then let it fail when it tries to go to a `http://localhost:8080/...` URL.
+On the "Make sure you trust Mendhak Waveshare Epaper Display" screen, you will see it's asking for permission to read your Google Calendar.
+Click continue, and then let it fail when it tries to go to a `http://localhost:8080/...` URL.

 Copy the URL it was trying to go to (eg: http://localhost:8080/...) and in another SSH session with the Raspberry Pi, run this (remember the double quotes):

     curl "http://localhost:8080/..."

 On the first screen you should see the auth flow complete, and a new `token.pickle` file appears.
 The script should now be able to run in the future without prompting required.

 ### Outlook Calendar